Work Smarter, Not Harder: Automating Customer on-boarding

 We’ve partnered with our friends at Elevate to bring you our latest series: “Work Smarter, Not Harder.”
 We all work hard, but some of us work harder than we have to.
 Today, there’s a lot of technology to take advantage of during our workday.
 Outsourcing and automating processes can save time and money.
 This two-part series will highlight time consuming processes that you can automate or outsource so you can focus on growing your business.

 Identifying and verifying new customers can be a very cumbersome process.
-There are several regulations (Know Your Customer, for one) that have specific identity verification requirements that you must satisfy to remain compliant.
+There are several regulations (Know Your Customer or KYC, for one) that have specific identity verification requirements that you must satisfy to remain compliant.
 Manual review for new customers is tedious and can take more time than it’s worth.
 While manual review is still important, the bulk of customer verification can be automated.

-There are several options for automating customer on-boarding and identity verification seamlessly for customer on-boarding.
+There are several options for automating identity verification seamlessly for customer onboarding.
 First, you can run a cursory check against credit bureau data and other data associated with fraudulent activity.
 While that might sound like a lot, you can do this with the information you’re already collecting from your customers.
 For example, data points like name, address, phone number, and email can be verified all in real-time when your new customer fills out a web form.

 Escalating the Identity Verification